tongfa/buildmygit/README.md

 ## other dependencies

 This tool is not quite pure bash.
 It also depends on `awk`, `grep`, `/bin/true`, `/bin/false`, `git`.
-If you have a use for this script in the first place, I think odds are you'll have those dependencies already installed.
+If you are already building your project under linux, odds are you'll have those dependencies already installed.

 # usage